fwilleke80/TextTools/README.md

 A command line tool, written in Python, that allows analyze a text, and generate metadata from it.
 That metadata is detailed attributes of the completely tokenised text: syllables, words, sentences and punctuation with their counts and frequencies, as well as reading ease assessments.

 ## Usage
+General:
+`python texttool.py PATH --option1 --option2 argument`

+Examples:
+`python texttool.py /Users/somebody/Desktop/texts --analyze --force --csm learn`
+  This will force (re-)analysis of the folder and then start a Common Sense Matrix learn session.

 ### Analyze
 This option will start an analysis of one or multiple text files.
 As a parameter, use either the full absolute path to a file or a folder.

-`python texttool.py --analyze /Users/somebody/Desktop/texts/some_text.txt`
+`python texttool.py /Users/somebody/Desktop/texts/some_text.txt --analyze`
-`python texttool.py --analyze /Users/somebody/Desktop/texts/texts`
+`python texttool.py /Users/somebody/Desktop/texts --analyze`

 #### Analyzed properties
 The input text(s) will get the following treatments: